 It is possible to extend your home’s lifespan by proper maintenance, and this maintenance starts when you first receive your modular application, especially if it is a used one.
 Before you purchase it, be sure to thoroughly inspect it.
 Any previous cracks or dents could encourage an initial onset of rust which is what you want to most avoid.

-The best way to extend the lifespan of your container is to minimise moisture contact, so before you place and modify your container home, and ultimately cover it up with insulation, cladding, and walls, it is advised to first ensure there is no rust, holes, or missing paint.
+The best way to extend the lifespan of your product is to minimise moisture contact, so before you place and modify your home, and ultimately cover it up with insulation, cladding, and walls, it is advised to first ensure there is no rust, holes, or missing paint.
 In most instances, some wire brushing or sanding and a few coats of paint will get things in excellent working order.

 Some well-used units may require that you remove some dents and weld in metal patches too.
 Adding a form of external cladding can add decades to its lifespan.
 Cladding shields the metal from moisture, sunlight, falling tree branches, and other irritants.

 The less the metal has to endure, the longer it should last.
 Storing your home off the ground will also be helpful in stopping the base from being in constant contact with the damp ground and helps it to avoid any flowing groundwater during periods of precipitation.
 Raising your home from ground level can therefore be a great way to slow the deterioration of the floor.
 All this initial maintenance will set a good base to work off from and reduce your future maintenance requirements.

 Well cared for units can be expected to last up to 50 years.
 Having it regularly re-primed, painted, and buffed is a great way to keep your home looking good as well as keep the exterior protected from the elements.
 Continually inspect this for any dents and be sure to repair any that may appear.
 It is also helpful to minimise it’s exposure to moisture as much as possible to prevent any degradation and rust or mould forming.